JohnAndreiCabili/Mangosoft/README.md

 - Upload or capture mango images for classification
 - Identifies mango variety and quality class
 - Displays classification accuracy with percentage bar
 - Provides price estimation based on quality
+- Live status banner surfaces upload, detection, and pricing progress so you always know what the analyzer is doing
 - Intuitive onboarding and guided scanning process

 ---